Turkey has long been a popular holiday destination for those seeking sun, good food, and interesting culture.

 1. Istanbul – the professional expat’s choice

 For those seeking employment, particularly in the world of business, Istanbul is definitely one of the best places to live in Turkey.
 It’s the country’s historic, economic, and cultural sector, which is why it’s so good for business.

 Istanbul would also be a good choice for digital nomads because you’ll likely find the best internet services here.

 The cost of living is higher here than elsewhere in Turkey for obvious reasons, but you can get around this by looking in suburbs and commuting to work.

 It has everything you could need from a metropolitan space of this kind: vibrant nightlife, plenty of shopping, excellent local and international schools, and, of course, attractions like the Hagia Sofia, Blue Mosque, and more.

 The weather is good in Istanbul, and doesn’t get too hot in the summer (it usually peaks around 24 C).
 It does get cold in the winter, though, and it’s not uncommon to see snow.

 If business isn’t your bag, it won’t be difficult to find work teaching English or in a similar profession.
-Plus, if you don’t have much in the way of Turkish language proficiency, Istanbul will be a good choice because a lot of the population speak English.
+Plus, if you don’t have much in the way of Turkish language proficiency, living in Istanbul will be a good choice because a lot of the population speak English.

 Antalya is a well-known tourist destination and would be ideal for anyone thinking of setting up a business like a restaurant or a hotel.
 Of course, this will mean the work is seasonal, but it offers good opportunities nonetheless.

 The city itself is clean and safe and sees weekly food markets, which help keep the cost of living down.
 If you’re thinking of working, the city will be a better choice due to its superior internet speeds and public transport network.

 The Antalya coastline would be a great choice for retirees.
 It offers plenty for lifestyle seekers, such as natural beauty spots, fishing villages, and great countryside walks.
 As you’d expect, all of this is supported by amazing restaurants and some good shopping opportunities.